 Q. My husband and I are getting a divorce.
 We have three children together, all under 10.
-I gave up my career to look after them while my husband worked.
 He is now suggesting that we go through mediation to settle custody of our children.
-I have no idea what that is or what to expect.
+We also need to work out what is going to happen to our family home, and to my husband’s large pension as although he has said that I have no entitlement to it, this does not seem fair when I gave up my career to look after our children while my husband worked.
+I have no idea what mediation is, what to expect or what it can cover.
 How much will it cost and will it all be settled in one meeting?
 What happens if we don’t reach an agreement during the mediation?

 If a decision cannot be reached in mediation you can:

-- Instruct a lawyer and issue court proceedings to try and mediate your matter through the courts failing which a judge will decide your matter and make a final order.
-People often assume court preceding’s have to be aggressive and litigious where in fact the court will try and encourage you to work together to find a resolution with the aid of a judge.
+- instruct a lawyer and issue court proceedings to try and mediate your matter through the courts failing which a judge will decide your matter and make a final order.
+People often assume court proceedings have to be aggressive when in fact, the court will try and encourage you to work together to find a resolution with the aid of a judge.
 Only if this fails will a court list a final hearing and decide your matter for you.

 If you would like to know more about mediation and whether it might be right for you, why not contact Katie Spooner who is a mediator and the head of our family team.